isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 but we are not yet ready to specify detailed semantics because a new kind of balanced tree might require more operations and the precise general semantics for all nodes is hard to pin down in the early stages of design.

-A "concept" that is incomplete or without a well-specified semantics can still be useful.
+A “concept” that is incomplete or without a well-specified semantics can still be useful.
 For example, it allows for some checking during initial experimentation.
 However, it should not be assumed to be stable.
 Each new use case may require such an incomplete concepts to be improved.

 ##### Enforcement

-* Look for the word "axiom" in concept definition comments
+* Look for the word “axiom” in concept definition comments

 ### <a name="Rt-refine"></a>T.23: Differentiate a refined concept from its more general case by adding new use patterns.